MobileFirstLLC/download-all-images/README.md

 ### Purpose

 This repository is meant for public issue tracking and community contributions to Download All Images.
-More specifically it serves these two purposes:
+More specifically it serves these purposes:

 1. Open tracking for pending issues and creating new issues
 2. Enabling user contributions to source, such as language translations
+3. Going forward: maintaining release notes and history of releases

 * * *